curtclifton/timerity/2014-01-08 - xcoders/slides.md

 - [Dev and design resources](http://developer.apple.com/watchkit/)

-^ Links will be in posted slides on curtclifton.net
+^ Links will be in the slides posted later

 ---